 by Sherri L. Renner, J.D.

-Sometime back in 2007, I was driving somewhere in Palm Beach County with the radio on when I heard it again: a public service announcement from Urban Youth Impact about some event the organization would be holding.
+Sometime back in 2007, I was driving somewhere in Palm Beach County, Florida, with the radio on when I heard it again: a public service announcement from Urban Youth Impact about some event the organization would be holding.

-“Hmm … Urban Youth Impact,” I thought.
-I’d heard other announcements about them, and this time the name stuck with me.
+It caught my attention because I’d heard other good things about them, and this time the name stuck with me.
 I decided to take a closer look.

 While I was making those plans, life intervened, and the Legal Consultation Ministry was a heartbreaking casualty.